ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/debug-ballerina-programs.md

 - **Ballerina Test**
 - **Ballerina Remote**

+>**Info:** For more information on the debug sessions, go to <a href="https://wso2.com/ballerina/vscode/docs/debug-the-code/perform-debugging/" target="_blank">Perform debugging</a>.

 ## Debug features

 The Ballerina VScode extension currently supports many debugging features that are available in the VS Code editor.

->**Info:** For detailed information on the feature-rich debugging experience for troubleshooting Ballerina applications provided via the Ballerina VS Code extension, go to <a href="https://wso2.com/ballerina/vscode/docs/debug-the-code/" target="_blank">Debug the code</a>.
+>**Info:** For detailed information on the feature-rich debugging experience for troubleshooting Ballerina applications provided via the Ballerina VS Code extension, go to <a href="https://wso2.com/ballerina/vscode/docs/debug-the-code/use-the-debugging-features" target="_blank">Use the debugging features</a>.